Frequently Asked Questions

 The main symptom of narcolepsy is excessive daytime sleepiness (EDS), which is the persistent feeling of tiredness.
 All people with narcolepsy have EDS, but each person may describe his or her EDS differently.
 Learn more about how people may describe EDS.

 Cataplexy can cause people with narcolepsy to collapse completely, but more often it affects specific areas of the body.
-It’s not always obvious that cataplexy is related to narcolepsy.
+It’s not always obvious that the experiences of cataplexy are related to narcolepsy.
 Talk to your healthcare provider if you think you may have cataplexy.
 Learn more about what cataplexy can feel like.

 WAKIX is a prescription medicine used to treat excessive daytime sleepiness (EDS) or cataplexy in adult patients with narcolepsy.
 You do not have to have both EDS and cataplexy to take WAKIX.